Statutes of Casimir the Great: Statutes

 About 2/3 of the Statutes concerned the criminal law; the rest, private (civil) law.

 Characteristically, most provisions are written with a didactic justification for them.

 The Statutes were written in Latin.
 In the early 15th century they were translated into Polish and later, into Ruthenian.
 In the late 15th century they were printed.
 Since May 2024, the early 16th century Polish translation of the Statutes is exhibited at a permanent exhibition in the Palace of the Commonwealth in Warsaw.
 The text of this copy was written on parchment and illuminated with decorative initials and floral motifs in the margins.

 Importance

-The statutes for the first time in Poland codified the existing legal customs.
+The statutes codified the existing legal customs in Poland for the first time.
 They would form the basis of the Polish law in centuries to come, and would be expanded by codification of other customs, precedents and passing of other legal acts.
 They also succeeded in uniting the country.